inactivitytimeout/labists_pi_car/README.md

 # Python Jupyter Notebook Quick Start for Labists Raspberry Pi Smart Car Kit

 The Labists Raspberry Pi Smart Car Kit is a programmable toy car controlled by a Raspberry Pi.
-I got one for Christmas!
+I got one from Santa!
 The car was neat, but missing some key technical documentation and features needed to graduate beyond driving it around with the phone.

 ## Why Is This Git Repo Useful?